 BVPD reminds you: Drive Sober or Get Pulled Over

-As summertime celebrations come to a close during Labor Day weekend, BVPD officers remind you that buzzed driving is still drunk driving, and to think twice before getting behind the wheel of a vehicle while impaired.
+Summer is not over yet, and especially through the upcoming Labor Day holiday weekend, BVPD officers remind you that buzzed driving is still drunk driving, and to think twice before getting behind the wheel of a vehicle while impaired.

-During the 2020 Labor Day weekend, almost 40 percent of fatal crashes involved a drunk driver.
-Among drivers aged 21 to 34 who were killed in 2020 Labor Day crashes, 44 percent were intoxicated.
-In 2020, one person was killed every 45 minutes in a drunk driving crash on roads in the U.S.
+During the 2021 Labor Day weekend, 41 percent of fatal crashes involved a drunk driver.
+Among drivers aged 18 to 34 who were killed in Labor Day crashes that year, 46 percent were intoxicated – a two percent increase over the year before.
+In 2021, one person was killed every 39 minutes in a drunk driving crash on roads in the U.S., resulting in the death of more than 13,000 people that year.

 Nationally, it is illegal for adults to drive with a blood-alcohol level of .08 or higher, except in Utah where the limit is .05.